AlanQuille/pands-problems/README.md

 **Exercise file:** 6-squareroot.py

-This script takes input from the user, converts it to a floating point number and gets the absolute value of it so that strings and non-positive numbers will be rejected.
+This script takes input from the user, converts it to a floating-point number and gets the absolute value of it so that strings and non-positive numbers will be rejected.
 The result is set as the variable **pos**.

 The **pos** variable is used as the first argument for the **newton\_root** function from the module **functions** (described in the **functions.py** section at the bottom of this file).